quang-do-se/spring-cert/03-data-management-jdbc-transactions.md

 - `query(...)` for SELECT
 - `update(...)` for INSERT, UPDATE, DELETE
-- `.execute(...)` for Data Definition Language.
+- `execute(...)` for Data Definition Language.
 It can execute any arbitrary SQL.

 - `batchUpdate`
 - `queryForList`